NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 We recommend following along in **Jupyter Notebooks** so you can run each cell "chunk" individually, although you can also use a different IDE (Interactive Development Environment) of your choice.
 If not using **Jupyter**, we recommend using **Spyder**, which has similar functionality.

 * **Install Python and Jupyter Notebooks**
-You can install both Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.
+   * You can install Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.

 * **Install required Python packages**